Curriculum: Associate of Applied Science in Early Childhood Care & Education

 Credit: 3

-This is a survey course addressing identification,developmental characteristics, and intervention strategies for individuals with exceptionalities across educational and community settings.
+This is a survey course addressing identification, developmental characteristics, and intervention strategies for individuals with exceptionalities across educational and community settings.
+This course requires a 10 hour experience in the field working with children.

 3